ttauruss/AIND-Isolation/heuristic_analysis.md

 ```
 The results are in the Opposite column and not much different from ID_Improved.

-The last heuristic takes the same idea to cover the board more evenly first in the area with high indices by adding the product of location coordinates to the score according to this formula:
+The last heuristic takes the same idea to focus in a specific part of the board in the beginning of the game by adding  the product of location coordinates to the score according to this formula:
 ```
 (my_moves - opp_moves) + (locx * locy) / move_count
 ```